gitpod-io/retired-gatsby-website/src/docs/python_in_gitpod.md

 # Python

 Gitpod comes with great support for Python builtin.
-Still, depending on your particular project, you might want to further optimize the experience.
+Still, depending on your project, you might want to further optimize the experience.

 ## Examples